parishwadomkar/Investigating-machine-learning-for-simulating-urban-transport-patterns/README.md

 The spatial interaction model (SIM) is hosted over a notebook in IBM Watson console for obtaining predictions.
 The family of SIM is developed based on Wilson's ideology of Gravity theory.
 It can be accessed here: GravityModel.

 <h4>Machine Learning Model</h4>
 Various machine learning algorithms were tried for best fit.
 The Extreme Gradient Boost (XGB) algorithm gives the best fit for available 2019 data.
 Sensitivity analysis was used to prioritize and select the most efficient parameters for the model.
-The developed machine learning model can be accessed similarly here: XGBmodel.

 The machine learning model is deployed in the backend over IBM Watson.
 The deployed model consumes for the configuration at an average 2.5 Capacity Unit Hour (CUH) for every run of the analysis.
 Even with a low processing capacity, the model has a relatively fast processing for analysis.